Striated Regularity for the Euler Equations: Serfati's linear algebra lemma

 \section{Serfati's linear algebra lemma}

 In this section we state and prove a simple linear algebra lemma due to Serfati.
+(The authors are not aware of earlier versions of similar lemmas.
+This lemma is key in Serfati's approach; it does not appear, for instance, in Chemin's approach in \cite{Chemin1991VortexPatch,Chemin1993Persistance}.)
 This lemma will be used both in the establishing the equivalence of striated vorticity and velocity in \cref{S:Equivalence} and in proving the propagation of striated vorticity in \cref{S:ProofOfSerfatisResult,S:3DOutline}.